-My office is Room 311 on the third floor of the Social Work Building; my telephone number is (713) 743-8103 and my e-mail address is:
+My office is Room 311 on the third floor of the Social Work Building; my telephone number is (713) 743-8103 and my e-mail address is: srobbins@uh.edu

-srobbins@uh.edu

-My office hours are posted on my office door and I will be glad to meet with students who request an appointment.
+My office hours are posted at the top of this syllabus and I will be glad to meet with students who request an appointment.
 Please call or e-mail me to schedule an appointment.
 I am generally accessible by e-mail and will answer most messages within 24 hours.